jg-rp/python-liquid2/docs/babel.md

-This page covers i18n and l10n filter and tag configuration, and how we support translation message catalogs.
+This page covers i18n and l10n filter and tag configuration, and how we support translations and translation message catalogs.
 See the [filter reference](filter_reference.md) and [tag reference](tag_reference.md) for usage examples.

 ## Currency